Is civil and environmental engineering for you?

 Why Iowa?

-If you like to think for yourself and chart your own path, you’ll want to consider the civil and environmental engineering (CEE) program at the University of Iowa.
+If you like to think for yourself and chart your own path, you’ll want to consider the civil and environmental engineering program at the University of Iowa.
 Yes, there are larger programs at other universities, but bigger doesn’t always mean better.
 You’ll find Iowa has a lot to offer.

 • It's great to be a Hawkeye!